marcusm117/marcusm117/README.md

 ## Hello 👋

-I'm Marcus, an undergrad at Columbia University interested in Deep Learning, Logic, and Programming Languages.
+I'm Marcus.
+I'm working on Neurosymbolic AI for Formal Languages.

 ### My GitHub at a Glance